alexsweeten/bristol1350/README.md

 # Known Bugs
 - Carts can currently hold >3 people.
+- Jumping to a full cart doesn't swap first of second cart with last of first cart.
-- In carts that die from the plague, one person ends up surviving.
+- In carts that die from the plague once reaching the end, one person ends up surviving.
+- When elbowing people, people who are behind you can respond with a whip.